 In August 1918, a resolution was adopted to change the name to Danville Consistory.
 Approval was granted on Sptember 25, 1918.
 On December 2, 1914, it was voted “to buy our present site”.
 Since the year 1917 marked the 50th annivesary of the Union of 1867, the Supreme Council formulated plans for an observance throughout the Northern Masonic Jurisdiction.
 Each Valley was to present a special program that year.
 The Valley of Danville’s celebration was held on April 18 and 19.
 On the evening of the 18th the new Masonic Temple was consecrated for Scottish Rite purposes.
 The distinguished visitors included Fredric B. Stevens, Active Member from Michigan; Robinson Locke, Grand Marshal of the Camp from Toledo, Ohio; and William C. Geake, Grand Marshal of the Camp from Ft.
 Wayne, Indiana.

 It should be noted the Valley of Danville has produced seven Grand Masters, Fred I. Mills and Vance C. Van Tassell, both from Robinson; G. Haven Stephens, from Danville; Willie B. Elliott from Lovington; Robert E. Ford from Alma; J. Garrie Burr from Champaign and Noel C. Dicks from Arthur.
 From our membership have come three Active Members of the Supreme Council, Carey B. Hall, George E. Burow, and our current Active, James L. Tungate.
 Illustrious Brother Burow also served as Grand Minister of State for Supreme Council and as Deputy for Illinois.
-Illustrious Brother James L. Tungate has served as Grand Treasurer General and is currently Grand Secretary General of the Supreme Council.
+Illustrious Brother James L. Tungate has served as Grand Treasurer General and Grand Secretary General of the Supreme Council.

 Following the death of Illustrious Brother George E. Burow, the Rose Croix Officers requested the Executive Committee of the Valley to honor the memory of this Past Most Wise Master and his contributions to the Fraternity by renaming the Chapter the George E. Burow Chapter.
 Appropriate action was taken by the Valley and by the Illinois Council of Deliberation and final approval of the Supreme Council was obtained on September 24, 1985.